 A registered medical doctor is held responsible by the Medical Council for ensuring that lab tests are appropriate and that results are acted upon.
-Consequently, lab tests may ONLY be requested by Dr Cindy de Villiers at a consult in conjunction with a follow-up consult.
+Consequently, lab tests may ONLY be requested from Cindy in conjunction with a follow-up consult.

 Reasons why you may wish to get test kits from a registered Functional & Integrative medical doctor include:

 formal qualifications to provide advice as to whether a test is relevant and the best option

 access to all tests including registered doctor-only tests